 Being charged with driving under the influence (DUI) can be an overwhelming experience, especially if it is your first time.
 Not only are you potentially facing expensive fines, probation, and a damaged reputation, but your freedom could also be jeopardized.
-If you were charged with a DUI for the first time, call a West Palm Beach first-offense DUI lawyer.
+If you were charged with drunk driving for the first time, call a West Palm Beach first-offense DUI lawyer.

 You should not have to navigate the legal system without help.
 A qualified attorney knows how to assess the circumstances of your case to get the best result possible for you.